-Even if you don’t have to officially report your results to someone, you should set timelines for recording them.
+Even if you don’t have to report your results to someone officially, you should set timelines for recording them.
 Writing down results will hold you accountable and give you concrete ideas of what’s working and what’s not working.

 Is It Working?